 - 1. State President or the office keeps the following files (electronic and/or paper): - a.
 One copy of each year's annual reports intact - b.
 State Board, Council, and Convention minutes for permanent file (paper) - c.
 Certified copy of the Virginia League's charter (paper) - d.
 One year's files of local League minutes and Virginia Voter if there is not a Board liaison for that local League (files may be electronic) - e.
 Copies of resource materials produced by State program item, action item, and Voters - f.
 Service chairs and their committees (electronic or paper) - g.
 Administrative files of League activity (electronic) - h.
 Deeds of Gifts to the Library of Virginia archives - i.
-Insurance policy papers - j.
+Insurance policy papers - i.
 Office lease - k.
 Website contract - I. List of passwords - m.
 State Corporation Commission (SCC) filing papers - n.
 Lobbyist report copies to SCC - o.
 A copy of all publications issued - p.
 All agreements with partner organizations - q.
 All information pertaining to litigation or possible litigation - r.
 Any other information deemed necessary - s.
-A State Planning Calendar for the next President - 2.
-State League Secretary shall preserve (paper and electronic) the permanent file of all minutes taken during their term of office (Board (operating fund and ed fund), Convention, and Council minutes) - 3.
+A State Planning Calendar for the next President - State League Secretary shall preserve (paper and electronic) the permanent file of all minutes taken during their term of office (Board (operating fund and ed fund), Convention, and Council minutes) - 3.
 State League Treasurer shall preserve as a permanent file (paper and electronic) from their time in office all Treasurer's Reports, all LWV-VA budgets from their term of office, records of tax filings, the Treasurer Information sheet, and all contracts and MOUs.

-8 Adapted in March 2024 from the 2015 Handbook.
+7 Adapted in March 2024 from the 2015 Handbook.

-- 4. State Advocacy Chair shall preserve electronically as a permanent file all advocacy alerts, testimony, and minutes from Issue Group meetings during their time in office. - 5.
+- 4. State Advocacy Chair shall preserve electronically as a permanent file all advocacy alerts, testimony, and minutes from Issue Group meetings during their time in office.
+In addition, all testimony and advocacy alerts will be available on the website for at least two years. - 5.
 State Events Coordinator shall preserve electronically as a permanent file all planning documents for Council/Conventions, WLRT's, League Day, and Pre-Session during their time in office. - 6.
 Other Board members will keep their own portfolios in a permanent file (paper and/or computer) that they will cull before turning over to their successor.
 Files older than 5 years should be sent to the archives. - 7.
 All paper files should be backed up by google drive files if at all possible; pertinent google drive files also are turned over to each successor at the end of that Board member's term.

-F. Guidelines for Board-Established Program Committees and Task Forces9
+F. Guidelines for Board-Established Program Committees and Task Forces8